 We understand that parents, school staff, and students share the responsibility for academic achievement.
 The school and parents will build and develop a partnership to help the children achieve our district's high academic standards.

+Parent/Guardian Signature Date

+Ħ

 \ Parent/Guardian Signature Date

-† Parent/Guardian Signature Date

-(Note: At least one parent signature is required.)
+(Note: At least one parent signatu

-Student Signature Date
+Studer nt Signature Date

 SIGNED SHEETS ARE DUE TO THE ADVISOR BY FRIDAY, SEPTEMBER 21, 2018.